 - Person to Person

-In a business-to-person auction, the site has physical control over the merchandise offered for sale.
-Many businesses, such as overstock, liquidation, or wholesale businesses sell merchandise exclusively through auctions.
+The site has physical control over the merchandise offered for sale in a business-to-person auction.
+Many businesses, such as overstock, liquidation, or wholesale businesses, sell merchandise exclusively through auctions.
 In other cases, a business might be involved in liquidation, so they want to sell everything at once in an auction.
 As a buyer, you’ll pay the auction site directly.

 In a person-to-person auction, the seller has control over the items, not the site.
 The site runs the auction and connects the two parties, but the buyer and seller deal with payment and shipping directly.
 One example is an online auction site like eBay.

 Almost every online auction lets you view the merchandise database before the auction starts.
 You should take advantage of this information to research the items you plan to buy, especially for unique items such as artwork or high-end items such as vehicles.

 Learn the approximate value of the item you plan to bid on.
 Also, familiarize yourself with any aspects of the item that might affect your purchasing decision.
 Unlike an in-person auction, an online auction gives you plenty of time to research the items from the comfort of your own home.

 Additionally, you can view online auctions, such as our weekly car auction, without having to participate.
 Watching a live auction is an easy way to browse or learn what to expect without having to spend a dime.
 Ideally, you want to watch an auction from the same online auction house that you plan to use later, but any online auction will give you a solid idea of how they work in general.

 Another common stereotype about auctions is that they move fast – and that’s true!
 Probably the single most intimidating aspect of auctions, online or otherwise, is the flurry of quick bids.